 Plan for a minimal amount:

 When going to an unknown country, we all prefer to plan ahead to avoid avoidable problems such as getting lost or running out of locations and events to go to.
 When in reality, those plans almost always change because you’ll either immediately love your destination or hate it.
-Having a rough number of activities planned is a better idea than having a schedule, since you won’t have the feeling of being obligated to stick to your list and maybe regret it.
+Having a rough number of activities planned is a better idea than having a schedule since you won’t have the feeling of being obligated to stick to your list and maybe regret it.

 Having travel insurance:

-When traveling, one of the most important things is having travel insurance.
+When travelling, one of the most important things is having travel insurance.
 People have been put into various situations of being injured while being in a foreign country, resulting in hundreds of thousands of dollars worth of debt.
 Everyone thinks that it’d never happen to them, but in reality, the people that it has happened to have thought that too.
 Having travel insurance is only an advantage to you that you should allow yourself to have.

 Keep everything important in your carry-on: